 Mapping and Estimation of AGB and CS

-After validation of selected model, AGB & CS mapping of whole study area was carried out.
-The regression equation of best fit model was supplied in the algebra map expression in raster calculator with the estimated value of respective statistical parameters and VI.
+From best model among selected, AGB & CS mapping of whole study area was carried out.
+The regression equation of the best fit model was supplied in the algebra map expression in raster calculator with the estimated value of respective statistical parameters and VI.
 Then, each pixel value of VI gets converted into biomass value.
 Zero value was provided to pixels with no vegetation/biomass.
 Estimation map of CS was prepared by multiplying the estimation map of AGB with 0.47 as CS is 47% of AGB [54].
-Thus, prepared estimation map of AGB & CS were further reclassified into 5 different classes.
-Per pixel value of AGB & CS were also extracted and total value (t.ha-1) for whole study area was computed.
+Thus, prepared estimation map of AGB & CS was further reclassified into 5 different classes.
+Per pixel value of AGB & CS was also extracted and total value (t.ha-1) for the whole study area was computed.

 Results